-The School District contributes to the School Employees Retirement System of Ohio (SERS), a cost-sharing multiple employer public employee retirement system administered by the School Employees Retirement Board.
-SERS provides basic retirement benefits, disability, survivor, and health care benefits based on eligible service credit to members and beneficiaries.
-Benefits are established by Chapter 3309 of the Ohio Revised Code.
-SERS issues a publicly available financial report that includes financial statements and required supplementary information for SERS.
-The report may be obtained by writing to SERS, 300 East Broad Street, Columbus, Ohio 43215.
+The School District contributes to the School Employees Retirement System of Ohio (SERS), a cost-sharing multiple-employer defined benefit pension plan.
+SERS provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
+Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
+SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
+That report may be obtained by writing to SERS, 300 East Broad Street, Columbus, Ohio 43215.

 Plan members are required to contribute 10% of their annual covered salary and the School District is required to contribute at an actuarially determined rate, which is currently 14% of annual covered payroll.
-The contribution rates are not determined actuarially, but are established by SERS' Retirement Board within the rates allowed by State statute.
-The adequacy of the contribution rates is determined annually.
-The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2005, 2004, and 2003 were approximately \$181,000, \$171,000, and \$161,000, respectively.
-Approximately 69% has been contributed for fiscal year 2005 and 100% for the fiscal years 2004 and 2003.
-The current portion of the unpaid contribution for fiscal year 2005 is recorded as a liability within the respective funds and full liability is recorded on the government-wide financial statements.
+The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS' Retirement Board.
+The School District's required contributions to SERS for the fiscal years ended June 30, 2007, 2006, and 2005 were approximately \$203,000, \$190,000, and \$181,000, respectively.
+Approximately 50% has been contributed for fiscal year 2007 and 100% for the fiscal years 2006 and 2005.
+The unpaid contribution for fiscal year 2007 is recorded as a liability within the financial statements.